 During growing season, we walk our fields several times a day (and an Alaskan summer day is very long) to spot buds ready for picking.
 We place the freshly-picked buds in our chiller to immediately bring down the field heat, which stops the peony from opening.
 The peonies are kept in our chiller until they are ready to ship directly to you.

 What Arrangements Should I Make To Receive My Peonies?

 Please track your order and make sure that someone is available to take delivery of your peonies when they are scheduled to arrive.
-If you are receiving your peonies when the temperature is 85 degrees or more, we suggest that you pick up your peonies at the FedEx office as soon as they arrive.

 What Should I Do When My Peonies Arrive?

 Open your order immediately.
 Cut one inch off each stem at an angle and place the stems in room temperature water.

 What Should I Do If My Shipment Is Damaged Or Lost?

 If your shipment is damaged or lost through the fault of FedEx, we will replace it if we have peonies available or refund your purchase price.

 What Should I Do If There Is A Problem With My Peonies?